 konverjdans is dedicated to celebrating the convergence of different art forms, backgrounds, and experiences by always creating dance in collaboration with other artists - musicians, visual artists, photographers, filmmakers, and others; to always performing with live music, highlighting the importance of musical collaboration in dance; and to performing in a wide variety of spaces, making dance accessible to diverse audiences. konverjdans hopes eventually to conduct outreach programs in the directors' home countries of the United States, Zimbabwe and the Philippines.

 konverjdans was a Selected Choreographer at the 2018 Women in Dance Leadership Conference in New York City, and has been presented several times by Norte Maar; and has been an invited guest company/collaborator at Ballet Vero Beach in Florida.

 konverjdans is fiscally sponsored by Norte Maar - a 501c(3) organization founded in 2004 that creates, promotes and presents collaborations among the visual, literary and performing arts - and is able to receive fully tax-deductible donations through Norte Maar here —> DONATE

-We're a company of three women - dancer-creators, artists, and friends - who hail from separate parts of the globe and come together (converge) in the hope of creating something meaningful out of our passions, as so many dreaming people do in New York City.
+We're a company of three women - dancers, creators, artists, and friends - who hail from separate parts of the globe and come together (converge) in the hope of creating something meaningful out of our passions, as so many dreaming people do in New York City.

 Our convergence, first as dancers, and ultimately as friends and co-creators; our mutual passions for cross-collaboration with artists of various fields; our commitment to thoughtful dancing and meaningful choreography; and the rare symbiosis and kinship among us, onstage as well as in life (a gift that we are continuously and happily discovering) - all this has laid the foundation for the building of konverjdans.

 But to say that we three alone embody the soul of this growing company is to grossly disregard the collaborative spirit behind everything we have done and yet hope to do.
 There is no work without our collaborations - without the musicians, filmmakers, photographers and other dancers and artists with whom we continue to form inspiring artistic relationships (friendships, really), and whose original work and talents to us are paramount and invaluable.